oils-for-unix/oils/doc/interpreter-state.md

 ### Shell Builtins

-Oil supports various shell and bash operations to view the interpretr state.
+Oil supports various shell and bash operations to view the interpreter state.

 - `set` prints variables and their values
 - `set -o` prints options